 Point out strengths to your child, saying things like, “You remember details really well.
-That will come in handy when writing that book report.”
+That will come in handy when you write that book report.”
 Encourage your child to think about other strengths that can be used as tools for studying.

-It’s just as important for kids to recognize their weaknesses as their strengths.
+It’s also important for kids to recognize what’s hard for them.
 Understanding their challenges can help them find ways to adapt during study time.

 Help your child brainstorm solutions.
 For example, if your child has a hard time sitting still for an extended period, suggest planning for extra time in order to take frequent breaks.

 Another type of planning has to do with study time.
 For example, kids who will need help studying for a math test can plan to do homework at a time when they know a family member can help.